zonemaster/zonemaster/docs/specifications/tests/Zone-TP/zone05.md

 ### Ordered description of steps to be taken to execute the test case

+1. Retrieve the SOA record from a delegated name server for the domain.
+2. If the answer from step 1 is not authoritative, iterate step 1 until there is an authoritative answer.
-1. Retrieve the expire value and the refresh value from the SOA record of the domain being tested.
+3. Retrieve the expire value and the refresh value from the SOA record.
-2. If the expire value is less than 604800 seconds (7 days), this test case fails.
+4. If the expire value is less than 604800 seconds (7 days), this test case fails.
-3. If the expire value is lower than the refresh value, this test case fails.
+5. If the expire value is lower than the refresh value, this test case fails.

 ### Outcome(s)